akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    ![](images/ssh.png)

 **2.6 Autoscale manually in the Azure Portal based on date/time**
-1. Go back to the **Portal** and go to **Scaling**, and let's try out creating a scheduled autoscale rule (https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview#scheduled-autoscale)
+1. Go back to the **portal** and go to the **Scaling**, and let's try out creating a scheduled autoscale rule (https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview#scheduled-autoscale)

 2. Click the **Custom Autoscale**, and note all the options you have.